Seiya Suzuki Preview, Player Props: Cubs vs. Braves

 Seiya Suzuki At The Plate

-- Among the qualified hitters in MLB play, his batting average ranks 17th, his on-base percentage ranks 31st, and he is 29th in the league in slugging.
+- Among qualified batters in baseball, his batting average ranks 18th, his on-base percentage ranks 34th, and he is 32nd in the league in slugging.

-- Suzuki enters this game on a four-game hitting streak.
-During his last games, he's hitting .381 with one homer.

-- Suzuki has had an RBI in 47 games this year (35.3%), including 17 multi-RBI outings (12.8%).
-He has also driven home three or more of his team's runs in eight contests.
+- Suzuki has had at least one RBI in 35.1% of his games this season (47 of 134), with two or more RBI 17 times (12.7%).
+He has also accounted for three or more of his team's runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.